Sometimes you just get stuck on questions like:

-If you’ve put in a lot of effort into ranking at the top for the singular (e.g. “michigan car dealer”) but later find out that Google prefers (e.g. through Google Autocomplete) the plural form (e.g. “michigan car dealers”) of your keyword, there are a few things you can do:
+If you’ve put a lot of effort into ranking at the top for the singular (e.g. “Michigan car dealer”) but later find out that Google prefers (e.g. through Google Autocomplete) the plural form (e.g. “Michigan car dealers”) of your keyword, there are a few things you can do:

 - In the main body of the text, change some of the instances of the keyword to the plural version or add a bit of content containing the plural version of the keyword.

 - In your Title Tag & Meta Description, if you’re using only 1 version of the word, change one of the instances.

 As a side note, here are some extra tips to keep in mind if your page is not ranking for both the singular and plural versions AND there’s no obvious reason it shouldn’t.
 The general idea here is to make sure that the user experience is “congruent”.
 That is:

 - Meta Descriptions should “speak” to the users and be as relevant as possible to their specific search.
 Following the example above, the search query “Michigan car dealer” should return a result whose description talks about a dealership in Michigan.